AMC Matador: France

-Jean Charles Automobiles imported several AMC and Jeep vehicles including a small number of Matadors including station wagons.
+Jean Charles Automobiles imported several lines of AMC and Jeep vehicles to France, including a small number of Matador sedans and station wagons.
 They are identified by a stamped plate affixed to the body.

 Norway

 Matadors were imported into Norway during the 1970s by Norwegian importer Kolberg & Caspary AS located at Ås, Norway.
 Kolberg & Caspary was formed in 1906 and imported automotive, industrial, and construction products.

 Matadors, Javelins, and Hornets were sold by Gavas Motors AS in Oslo and Hasco Motors AS in Drammen.

 United Kingdom

 Hudson motor vehicles had been assembled in the United Kingdom since 1926 at the Hudson plant in Chiswick, West London.
 After the merger of Nash and Hudson to form American Motors, the facility became an importer of AMC vehicles.
 It continued as a service center for Hudson and AMC vehicles.
 The U.K. operation was renamed Rambler Motors (A.M.C) Limited.
 As with all AMC's export markets, the Rambler name was thereafter used on all AMC vehicles sold in the U.K.

 A few Matador sedans and wagons were sold in the U.K. alongside the Ambassador in hardtop and station wagon versions, as well as the Javelin pony car.
-Except for the Javelin, both the Matador and Ambassador models were exported from Kenosha with factory right-hand drive, as had been with the prior Rebel and Ambassador models imported into the U.K. None were locally assembled.
+Except for the Javelin, both the Matador and Ambassador models were exported from Kenosha with factory right-hand drive, as had been the case with the prior Rebel and Ambassador models imported into the U.K. None were locally assembled.

-Unlike the Knock-down kits used for Australian assembly, which continued to use the RHD version of the 1967 Ambassador dash, cluster, and Weather Eye (albeit to the right of the cluster for the second-generation models), U.K. second-generation Matadors were factory-built with the temperature controls of the U.S-versions (positioned underneath and to the left of the instrument dials.)
-U.K. models also received a locally built and fitted "walnut burr" fascia that replaced the AMC black plastic cluster surround, as had been the practice for previous U.K.-market Rebels and Ambassadors.
+Unlike the Knock-down kits used for Australian assembly, which continued to use the RHD version of the 1967 Ambassador dash, cluster, and Weather Eye (albeit to the right of the cluster for the second-generation models), U.K. second-generation Matadors were factory-built with the temperature controls of the U.S. versions (positioned underneath and to the left of the instrument dials).
+The U.K. models also received a locally built and fitted "walnut burr" fascia that replaced the U.S. market black plastic cluster surround, as had been the practice for previous U.K.-market Rebels and Ambassadors.

 The final 1977 models for the U.K. market were regular LHD versions.